 - BS I-696 designation is changed to US-10.

 - Construction of Phase II begins between I-75 to I-94.

 - The service drive between I-94 and I-75—now 11 Mile Road—is designated as M-6, during construction of the eastern section of the freeway.

-- The Michigan Legislature names Interstate 696 the “Walter P. Reuther Freeway” to honor the late union leader and his wife, following their tragic death by plane crash on May 9, 1970.
+- The Michigan Legislature names Interstate 696 the “Walter P. Reuther Freeway” to honor the late union leader and his wife, following their tragic death in a plane crash on May 9, 1970.
 Mr. Reuther was a former American labor union leader of the United Automobile Workers Union from 1946 until 1970.
-Mr. Reuther led the United Automobile Workers Union from 1946 until 1970, and was known for his unwavering advocacy for better working conditions for the both men and women, as well as housing, and environmental and healthcare improvements for workers.
+Mr. Reuther led the United Automobile Workers Union from 1946 until 1970, and was known for his unwavering advocacy for better working conditions for both men and women, as well as housing, and environmental and healthcare improvements for workers.